 Interior designers have the ability to take a step back and look at the bigger picture, they break down this process step by step and make it easier for clients to maneuver.
 They can completely envision a room by just looking at paint swatches and floor tiles.
 This is what makes them such a crucial tool in the remodeling process- they act as a guide that listens and understands your own individual style and brings in complementing elements.
 No need to worry if your style is still undiscovered – that’s another part of their job, discovering it for you.
 Basically, they can see the future of your home before the construction process has even started.

-Maggie, our in-house interior designer, discusses what she does and how she makes the design process easier, and cheaper for those looking to remodel their homes.
+Our in-house interior designer, discusses what she does and how she makes the design process easier, and cheaper for those looking to remodel their homes.
 This kitchen in Mt.
-Crawford was Maggie’s latest design venture and an excellent example of how she can translate ideas into reality.
-This particular client was wanting to expand their kitchen and open it into the rest of the house, with one simple change of removing a wall she took a once closed-in overwhelming space and transformed it into an area the whole family could cook together.
-She also brought in details such as a chrome sink, tiled backsplash, and white countertops to make this space easy to clean for a growing family.
+Crawford is an excellent example of how to translate ideas into reality.
+This particular client was wanting to expand their kitchen and open it into the rest of the house, with one simple change of removing a wall we took a once closed-in overwhelming space and transformed it into an area the whole family could cook together.
+We also brought in details such as a chrome sink, tiled backsplash, and white countertops to make this space easy to clean for a growing family.
 Interior designers don’t just consider the now, they consider the future and the direction of your life.